solana-developers/solana-cookbook/docs/th/integrations/strata.md

 # Strata

 Strata is a protocol for launching tokens built on Solana.
-You can use Strata to launch any kind of fungible token, ranging from social tokens to dao and gamefi tokens.
+You สามารถ use Strata to launch any kind of fungible token, ranging from social tokens to dao and gamefi tokens.
-You can also compose strata with anything that uses fixed price mechanics to get dynamic pricing mechanics, for example the Metaplex CandyMachine.
+You สามารถ also compose strata with anything that uses fixed price mechanics to get dynamic pricing mechanics, for example the Metaplex CandyMachine.

 More in-depth docs are available [ที่นี่](docs.strataprotocol.com).
-You can also use the gui at [Strata Launchpad](app.strataprotocol.com)
+You สามารถ also use the gui at [Strata Launchpad](app.strataprotocol.com)

 ## How to create a fully managed token